weikhor/LogisticsJobFileSearch/README.md

 # Logistics Job File Search

 The logistics area consists of three main sections which are sea, air and truck.
 This program is used to store and search the logistics documnets easily.
+Thus, this allows user has easy access to previous logistics information

 # Searching the logistics documents
 ![screenshot](screenshot/s1.png)